moby/moby/docs/sources/reference/commandline/cli.rst

     Load an image from a tar archive on STDIN

-      -i, --input"": Read from a tar archive file, instead of STDIN
+      -i, --input="": Read from a tar archive file, instead of STDIN

-Loads a tarred repository from the standard input stream.
+Loads a tarred repository from a file or the standard input stream.
 Restores both images and tags.

 .. code-block:: bash